What is hammertoe?

 Hammertoe syndrome is a general term used to describe symptoms and joint changes involving the toes.
 Hammertoes most frequently involve the second toe, however, multiple toes can be involved.
+If the joint on one of your toes — usually the toe next to the big toe or the smallest toe — points upward rather than lying flat, you might have a hammertoe.

 Two types of hammertoe exist: